oracle/graal/tools/docs/Insight-Manual.md

 Ruby: observed loading of internal/fs/utils.js
 Ruby: observed loading of [eval]-wrapper
 Ruby: observed loading of [eval]
-With Ruby: 42
+Three is the result 3
 ```

 Write your **Insight** scripts in any language you wish!
 They'll be
 ultimatelly useful accross the whole GraalVM ecosystem.

-### Trully Polyglot - T-Tracing with R
+### Trully Polyglot - Insights with R

 The same instrument can be written in the R language opening tracing and
 aspect based programing to our friendly statistical community.
 Just create